-CIS 331 - Human-Centered Computing and Artificial Intelligence
+CIS 331 - Human Computer Interaction and Usability Analysis

-Explores topics in Human-Centered Computing (HCC) and Artificial Intelligence (AI).
-Covers HCC design and implementation of interfaces using graphics, audio, and haptic tools; cognitive factors, including information load, learning imposed on users, and modeling of user behaviors.
-Web-based and the traditional user interfaces will be considered.
-Additional topics in introductory AI will cover genetic algorithms, artificial neutral networks, natural language processing, and building recommender systems.
-Prerequisite(s): CIS 211 with a grade of C or better.
+Explores topics in Human Computer Interaction (HCI) and Usability Analysis (UA).
+Covers HCI/UA design and implementation of interfaces using graphics, audio, and haptic tools; cognitive factors, including information load, learning imposed on users, intuitive and engaging user experience and modeling of user behaviors.
+Webbased and the traditional user interfaces will be considered.
+Explores topics in usability analysis and testing.
+Covers usability testing goals and applies quantitative and qualitative evaluation techniques on product and service design.
+Prerequisite(s): CIS 112 with a grade of C or better.
 Note: This course cannot be taken in conjunction with CS 346.